GabrielaVidales/Solids-1.0-Users-Guide/README.md

-# **Solids 1.0 – Web User Guide**
+# **Solids 1.0 – Interactive Web User Guide**

-This project contains the interactive web interface for the **Solids 1.0 User Guide**, a frontend-based documentation platform for the Solids crystal-structure prediction package.
+This repository contains the **interactive web interface** for the **Solids 1.0 User Manual**, a tool built with **HTML, CSS, and JavaScript** to dynamically present the official documentation of the Solids scientific package, designed for **crystal structure prediction**.

-It includes dynamic navigation, smart search, code highlighting, and a responsive UI.
+The interface provides interactive navigation, smart search, animations, code highlighting, and a modular structure ideal for use as an online technical guide.

 ---